Augmented Minimax Linear Estimation: Proof of Finite Sample Results

+We begin by showing existence and uniqueness.
+It suffices to show that the functions minimized are lower-semicontinuous, as they are proper and strongly convex and minimized over reflexive spaces $(\R_n, \norm{\cdot}_2)$ and $(\vspan \F, \norm{\cdot}_{L_2(Q)})$ respectively \citep[Corollary 2.20]{peypouquet2015convex}.
+The first is continuous, as a convex function is continuous if it is bounded on an open set \citep[Theorem 5.43]{aliprantis2006infinite}, and it is bounded on any bounded subset of $\R^n$.
+And the second is lower-semicontinuous, as it is the sum of the continuous function mapping \smash{$g \to \norm{g - \riesz[\psi]}_{L_2(Q)}^2$} and the square of the gauge of the absorbing closed convex set $(\sqrt{n}/\sigma)\F$, which is lower-semicontinuous \citep[Theorem 5.52]{aliprantis2006infinite}.

-To show that our weights converge to the $\hgamma$, we will first characterize them as \smash{$\hgamma_i = \hg(X_i)$} for a least squares estimator $\hg$ of the Riesz representer $\riesz$.
-This least squares problem is the dual of the problem \eqref{eq:aml-linear} solved by our weights $\hgamma$.
+To show that our weights converge to $\gapprox$, we will characterize them as the solution to a least squares problem for estimating $\gapprox$.
+This least squares problem is the dual of the problem \eqref{eq:aml} solved by our weights $\hgamma$.
+We use the following lemma to establish duality. \begin{lemm} Let $\S$ be a normed vector space with norm $\norm{\cdot}$ and $L_0:\S \to \R$ and $\bar L:\S \to \R^n$ be continuous linear maps.
+Define a primal $p:\R^n \to R$ and dual $d:\S \to \R$ by